E4

 - Inspect wiring and connectors: Look for burnt connectors or melted insulation near the heater.
 Repair with high-temperature rated connectors.

-- Control board check: If heater and thermostat test good, the defrost relay or triac on the control board may have failed.
+- Control board check: If the heater and thermostat test good, the defrost relay or triac on the control board may have failed.
 Inspect for burn marks and replace the board if necessary.

 Advertisements